 Now let’s explore some of the available evidence behind zinc deficiency and hair loss.

-In my research, I’ve identified several studies which appear to have mixed results for the effectiveness of zinc in combating hair loss and helping with regrowth.
+In my research, I’ve identified several studies that appear to have mixed results for the effectiveness of zinc in combating hair loss and helping with regrowth.

 In one case study that involved a 4-year-old girl who was suffering from diffuse hair loss with dryness and brittleness, researchers repeatedly measured levels of zinc and it was found to be below the normal reference range.

 Upon supplementing zinc (50 mg daily) the girl’s hair loss stopped progressing within just three weeks.
 And within 4 months of diet modifications and zinc supplementation, her hair appeared normal.

-Another study which analyzed serum zinc and copper concentration found that normal healthy controls with no hair loss had a high level of zinc compared to the subjects in the study with androgenetic alopecia, alopecia areata, and telogen effluvium.
+Another study that analyzed serum zinc and copper concentration found that normal healthy controls with no hair loss had a high level of zinc compared to the subjects in the study with androgenetic alopecia, alopecia areata, and telogen effluvium.